-(2) Two-star rated programs shall be paid an additional ten per cent.
+(2) Two-star rated programs shall be paid an additional eighteen per cent.

-(3) Three-star rated programs shall be paid an additional fifteen per cent.
+(3) Three-star rated programs shall be paid an additional eighteen per cent.

-(4) Four-star rated programs shall be paid an additional twenty per cent.
+(4) Four-star rated programs shall be paid an additional twenty-five per cent.

-(5) Five-star rated programs shall be paid an additional twenty-five per cent.
+(5) Five-star rated programs shall be paid an additional thirty-one per cent.

 (N) Providers who meet the requirements pursuant to both paragraphs (L) and (M) of this rule for additional percentages shall only be paid the higher of the two payment increases.